 Tracy Palm, MS, BCBA is the executive director and founder of Transformations Autism Treatment Center here in Memphis, TN.
-Before founding Transformations she worked as Director of Autism Services for the Columbus Organization, in Memphis, TN and was the West Tennessee Association of Behavior Analysis Regional Representative in 2007 and 2008.
+Before founding TATC she worked as Director of Autism Services for the Columbus Organization, in Memphis, TN and was the West Tennessee Association of Behavior Analysis Regional Representative in 2007 and 2008.

 Her passion for autism started with a personal connection, a family member with autism.
 In the 22 years since she began this journey she has worked with children and adults with special needs from all over the world.
 Some of Tracy’s academic accomplishments include graduating from University of Memphis with honors in psychology and being awarded the Cecile Humphreys Presidential Scholarship as a national merit finalist.
 At the Florida Institute of Technology she completed her Masters of Science degree in Applied Behavior Analysis.
 She also scored in the top 25% of the nation in the psychology field test.

 Educating others about autism and its various forms of treatment has always been a cornerstone of her work.
 This has led to her speaking at many local and national autism conventions and even publishing her first book titled Labeling: Teaching Your Child To Name The World Around Them.